phillipclarke29/CV/README.md

 ## Philip Clarke

-I have spent the last 10 years using PHP based technologies to build, develop and sell some wonderful products.
+I have spent the last 10 years using PHP based technologies to build, develop and sell innovative web products to companies, charities and government departments across the UK.
 I get my tech kicks by taking ideas and turning them into exciting businesses and now want to use the latest technologies to do it all over again.
-Looking to build on my coding adventures at Makers Academy, grow my junior developer skills whilst creating something fantastic.
+I would like to build on my coding adventures at Makers Academy, grow my junior developer skills, and help create something fantastic, new and exciting.

 #### Software Development

-- 15 years marketing database management for charities including Kids Company, RSPB, Kew Gardens and IFAW.
+- Built local authority micro networking products using initially elgg, then drupal and PHP that created knowledge based communities for vulnurable groups acrosss the UK.
-- Managed a marketing team that grew major donor income by 100% in two years.
+- Created an sms school bus alert system based on the essendex api to support parents of disabled children.
-- Built a global marketing team based in three continents working to support international wildlife conservation work.
+- Designed
 - Set up marketing and fundraising database for numerous charities.